wmeints/eventsourcing-and-cqrs-with-marten/exercises/01-eventsourcing/README.md

 This first exercise taught us how to implement an event-sourced aggregate.
 We've also seen how to use Marten as a pragmatic event store to persist events generated in our domain.

+For the complete solution, check out the sources in [exercises/01-eventsource/solution](./solution/).

 We'll extend the logic we created with projections for the next exercise.